llafitte007/cocoreact/README.md

 Main features & descriptions :

-- request : use hooks or/and functions to easly send a request using a specified http client.
+- request : use hooks or/and functions to easily send a request using a specified http client.
-- message : hooks and functions overcoating previous request sender to add a customized serializer for the data sent and the response.
+- message : hooks and functions overcoating previous request sender to add a custom serializer for exchange data.
 - form builder : manage your form fields options to create fast and reusable form with your own widget.
 - table builder : same as form builder but to manage your table fields options.
 - odata : tools for odata grid (order, filter & pagination) and builder to manage table fields options.